 Chandeep remembered but shook her head blushing.
 Her aunt kept trying to look at her face.
 She felt her aunt scrutinize the back of her body.
 She aligned her chunni along her cheeks.

-‘Well, they did’, she went on. ’That is when they saw you and spoke to your mother and father about Bikran.
-They all agreed to the marriage for when you reached eighteen, which is in two months’ time’.
-Her voice became jovial and cheerful, ’We shall have a big engagement and birthday party combined together in a big hall we have already hired in town.
+‘Well, they did,’ she went on. ’That is when they saw you and spoke to your mother and father about Bikran.
+They all agreed to the marriage for when you reached eighteen, which is in two months’ time.’
+Her voice became jovial. ’We shall have a big engagement and birthday party combined together in a big hall we have already hired in town.
 With music and loads of food.
 Your parents are so grateful for that.’
 Chandeep’s posture remained the same only she pulled her chunni lower to cover her face.
 Her aunt leaned over, removed it with her hand and pinned it firmly behind her ear.
 The young girl did not stir.
 Aunt Aagya continued, her voice hiding a stricter tone.

-‘Do not forget that your parents have three other sisters to marry and no dowry,’ she stressed the words ‘no dowry’ by whispering them closer to her unveiled ear.
+‘Do not forget that your parents have three other sisters to marry and no dowry,’ she stressed the words “no dowry” by whispering them closer to her unveiled ear.
 ‘Bikram Sidhu is a very understanding man.
 He only wanted a girl from Amritsar.
 He was born there too.
 He is not interested in dowries.
 He is a modern man.’

-Chandeep’s face remained unresponsive.
+-Chandeep’s face remained unresponsive.
 This time her aunt turned her head to face hers.
 Her voice demanded an answer. ’What now?
 Are you not happy to come to London to be the bride of such a wealthy man, ah?’
 Still no answer.
 She had to repeat the question several times looking straight at her spent eyes.

 Chandeep summoned all her courage and blushing, spoke in a trembling voice, ’Yes, auntie, I am honoured.
-But please remember…’ the young girl’s eyes and face assumed a pleading, lost expression, fear, bewilderment and uncertainty in her voice as she continued,’ My baba said… if..if..
-I did not like…’
+But please remember…’ the young girl’s eyes and face assumed a pleading, lost expression, fear, bewilderment and uncertainty in her voice as she continued.

+’ My baba said if...if...
+I did not like...’

 Aunt Aagya snapped with impatience.
-‘If..if..if!
-If not liking what.. ah?’
+‘If...if...if!
+If not liking what... ah?’
 Her voice was aggressive, menacing, rude.
 Her body language and reproachful stare dismissed any further conversation.
-She turned her back to her niece looking well away from her, subduing the young girl into silence, disorientation and embarrassement.
+She turned her back to her niece looking well away from her, subduing the young girl into silence, disorientation and embarrassment.

-At that moment, the plane met with some turbulent weather causing it to circle over London’s sky, above Big Ben, the Thames, the vast parklands and the City.
-It finally managed to touch down at London Heathrow Terminal 3 with two mighty, choleric thumps.
+At that moment, the plane met with some turbulent weather causing it to circle over London’s sky, above Big Ben, the Thames, the vast parklands and the City of London.
+It finally managed to touch down at Heathrow Terminal 3 with two mighty, choleric thumps.

 Tutor’s comment: